Mojotatan/aci/readme.md

 npm install
 ```

-2. Create secret files
+2. Create secret files -- put any plain text in .devCert and the password for the server's email in .devMail

 ```
 touch .devCert
 touch .devMail
 ```

-Put any plain text in .devCert and the password for the server's email in .devMail

 3. Download [postgress.app](https://postgresapp.com/), begin running it on port 5432, and create a database named 'aci'